-- Consortium members withdrawing from UKCAT which could impact on UKCAT'S reputation, candidate numbers and ongoing research. - Major failure in delivery resulting in reputational impact. - Uncertainty around university student funding impacting on candidate numbers. - Fluctuations in candidate numbers impacting on contractual, financial and delivery issues. - Legal challenge from an individual. - Unfavourable evidence regarding validity or impact of UKCAT.
+- Consortium members withdrawing which could impact on reputation, candidate numbers and ongoing research. - Major failure in delivery (in the UK and ANZ) resulting in reputational impact. - Uncertainty around university student funding impacting on candidate numbers. - Fluctuations in candidate numbers impacting on contractual, financial and delivery issues. - Legal challenge from an individual (in the UK and ANZ). - Unfavourable evidence regarding validity or impact of the UCAT.